Frequently Asked Questions

 • These acts are absolutely forbidden and condemned in all interpretations of Islam, because killing someone without charge or trial ignores two major principles in Islam:

-• Right to life.
+• The right to life.

 • Those who commit honor killings should be arrested and tried for murder.